Do you get lost looking at the hundreds of heating lamp options for reptiles?

 Yes and no.

-While it’s possible to get away with the correct heating without a heat lamp, it’s still strongly encouraged.
+While it’s possible to get away with the correct heating without a heat lamp or heating pad, it’s still strongly encouraged.

 The light will help even out the air temperatures and help keep a moist hide with higher humidity.